Skip Navigation

 Tax Preparation Assistance for Non-Residents

-Monday April 15, 2024 is the tax filing deadline for residents and nonresidents who earned U.S. income in the 2023 tax year.
+Wednesday April 15, 2026 is the tax filing deadline for residents and nonresidents who earned U.S. income in the 2025 tax year.

 Lastly, free tax preparation services are provided by VITA (Volunteer Income Tax Assistance).
 Explore the VITA site to find sessions offered in your area.

 Access the Tax Webinars under Webinar Recordings.
+Upcoming Webinars and Workshops may be found here.

 * JHED access is required to access the webinar recording.

 Disclaimer: The material contained in webinar recording is preliminary and is intended to offer a general overview.
 The topics covered do not constitute specific advice to any individual.
-Where applicable, JHU does not endorse or recommend any legal professionals or other outside vendors providing this presentation
+Where applicable, JHU does not endorse or recommend any legal professionals or other outside vendors providing this presentation.